Not to be confused with (Defunct) Bukit Panjang Temporary Bus Park and (Defunct) Bukit Panjang Bus Interchange.

 |Rail Connection||BP6 DT1 Bukit Panjang|

-Bukit Panjang Integrated Transport Hub is a bus interchange (or bus station) located in the residential town of Bukit Panjang.
+Bukit Panjang Integrated Transport Hub is a bus interchange located in the residential town of Bukit Panjang.
 Connecting with Bukit Panjang MRT/LRT station along the Downtown MRT Line and the Bukit Panjang LRT Line, the interchange is a transport node for commuters heading in and out of town, allowing for convenient transfers between the rail network and the many bus services at the interchange.

 The interchange has a single vehicular concourse area with a bus park in the middle, with 15 rigid bus lots and 5 bendy bus lots.
 Vehicles enter the interchange via an ingress lane along Petir Road.
-An alternate vehicle ingress/egress leads to Jelebu Road, next to Block 181A multi-storey car park.
+The vehicle egress leads to Jelebu Road, next to Block 181A multi-storey car park.

 The passenger concourse features three sawtooth boarding berths and an alighting berth with space for 2 buses.
 Pedestrian entrance/exits are located within the interchange, leading to retail portions of Hillion Mall.